Vitiligo: Types, Symptoms, Causes, Treatment & Recovery

 How To Prevent Vitiligo

-• Protect your skin from sunburn by using broad-spectrum sunscreen.
+• Protect your skin from sunburn.

 Recovery and Outlook